Joshubruh/CryptoClicker/README.md

   Basically, get as many BTC as possible by upgrading strategically

-WHat does Each Upgrade Do?:
+What does Each Upgrade Do?:

   Scalper Bots (WIP):
     Makes idle profit